-Hebel is a quality building product, and is backed by CSR Building Products NZ Limited.
+Hebel is a quality building product, and is backed by CSR Building Products Limited.
+Further details on engineering and building with Hebel systems are available in the Hebel Design Guides and Technical Manual.

-For more information visit our website:

-www.hebel.co.nz
+To obtain a copy, or for further sales or technical assistance, please visit our website. www.hebel.co.nz

-For sales enquiries or further information, please telephone us from anywhere in New Zealand:

-0800 4 HEBEL (0800 443 235)
+For sales enquiries or further information, please telephone us on 0800 4 HEBEL (0800 443 235)